fac-members/fac-slides/src/slides/pre-app-1/index.md

 ---

-Let us know how to say your name and what you'd prefer to be called.
-If you're happy to share them, include your pronouns too.
+Let us know how to say your name; what you'd prefer to be called; and your pronouns.

 ---